Animal rescue finds dog that ran away at Indy airport after being saved from Guam

-INDIANAPOLIS (WXIN) — A dog rescued from the streets of Guam has finally reached his new home after over two weeks on the lam after he got loose at the Indianapolis airport.
+INDIANAPOLIS (WXIN) — A dog rescued from the streets of Guam has finally reached his new home in Evansville after over two weeks on the lam after he got loose at the Indianapolis airport.

 Peaceful Souls Animal Rescue and Recovery, a local animal rescue that worked with the family to transport the dog, said Toby escaped as his adoptive family took him out of his crate after a 14-hour flight from Guam to Indiana.